 Ph.D., University of Kentucky, 2012

 My research spans the continuum from cancer prevention to cancer control, with a focus on the health risk behavior of tobacco use.
 A particular area of scientific inquiry involves identification and modification of psychological variables that are germane to the process of smoking cessation (e.g., motivation, confidence, distress, causal attributions, risk perception, fatalism, social support, and posttraumatic growth).
 Funded by the National Cancer Institute (NCI), my Career Development Award sought to uncover precisely how a cancer diagnosis functions as a “teachable moment” for adults who smoke cigarettes.
 In a sample of newly diagnosed head/neck and cervical cancer patients, this longitudinal study investigated day-to-day changes in cigarette smoking and other tobacco use behavior and the cognitive and affective processes that underlie these changes.
 Another recently completed observational study is a mixed-methods study with cervical cancer survivors and their primary source of support, the goal of which was to try and discern why cervical cancer survivors smoke at rates that exceed those of all other cancer patient populations.
 With a grant from the KY Lung Cancer Research Fund, I then conducted a pilot randomized controlled trial to test the adaptation of a proven strategy for smoking cessation induction (that is, prompting quit attempts among smokers who report low motivation to quit) for cancer survivors who live in rural or Appalachian Kentucky.
-More recently, my lab has engaged in more mixed-methods research, including studies on the social functioning of rural and nonrural cancer survivors and the rationale behind cancer patients' desire to quit smoking on their own, sans evidence-based treatment.
+More recently, my lab has engaged in more mixed-methods research, including studies on the social functioning of rural and nonrural cancer survivors and the rationale behind cancer patients' desire to quit smoking on their own (i.e., without any evidence-based treatment).
+Currently, and for one student's dissertation study, we are conducting a mixed-methods study with LGBTQ cancer patients to better understand risk and protective factors related to smoking cessation in this population and perceptions of cancer care providers' attention to and appreciation of their unique needs.
 Pertinent to implementation science, I also oversee a NCI-funded, evidence-based tobacco treatment program that serves adult outpatients at Markey Cancer Center, affectionately named the Markey CARES Program.
 Yet another implementation science project involved a partnership with Kentucky Homeplace and provided an avenue whereby community health workers in Appalachia Kentucky could become tobacco treatment specialists.
-Currently, I am the Multi-Principal Investigator of a NCI R01 that will test the efficacy of a survivorship care intervention designed for lung cancer survivors in rural Kentucky.
-Finally, I contribute to the NCI Cancer Center Cessation Initiative as an Expert Panel Member and the Commission on Cancer Just ASK and Beyond ASK Quality Improvement Initiatives as a Taskforce Member.
+Recently, I was the Multi-Principal Investigator of a NCI R01 that aims to test the efficacy of a survivorship care intervention designed for lung cancer survivors in rural Kentucky.
+Finally, I contribute to the NCI Cancer Center Cessation Initiative as an Expert Panel Member and the American College of Surgeons' Commission on Cancer Just ASK and Beyond ASK Quality Improvement Initiatives as a Taskforce Member.

 I am NOT accepting any new undergraduate students into my lab for the 23-24 academic year.